JoostVisser/fortune-slip-generator/README.md

 ### Linux installation

-We'll be showing the installation instructions for Ubuntu/Debian, but other distros should be similar.
+The installation instructions are for Ubuntu/Debian, but other distros should be similar.

-1. Install InkScape
+1. Install Inkscape
-   - Use your package manager to install InkScape: `sudo apt install inkscape`
+   - Use your package manager: `sudo apt install inkscape`
 2. Install Fonts
    - Open the fonts from the `fonts` directory
-   - Double-click on the font file and click on the "Install" button
+   - Double-click on the font file and click "Install"

-### How to use it